wavesplatform/docs.wavesplatform/docs/en/waves-node/node-api/pagination.md

 # Pagination

-Particular operations return a limited number of objects.
+Some operations return a limited number of objects.
 To get a complete list of objects, obtain them page by page using the `limit` and `after` parameters.

 ## Example 1: Asset Distribution

-The `GET /assets/{assetId}/distribution/{height}/limit/{limit}` operation returns the distribution of the specified asset by addresses on the blockchain.
+The [GET /assets/{assetId}/distribution/{height}/limit/{limit}](https://nodes.wavesnodes.com/api-docs/index.html#/assets/balanceDistributionAtHeight_1) operation returns the distribution of the specified asset by addresses on the blockchain.

 1. Obtain the first page: